wookingwoo/web_game/README.md

 ### 🐸 Crossy Road
 Navigate through traffic and obstacles in this classic arcade-style game.

+### ⚽ Jumping Ball Runner
+Keep a ball rolling and jump over obstacles in this simple runner game.

 ## How to Play

 1. Open `index.html` in your web browser